Some Things We Just Know On The Merry-Go-Round We Call Life Today

 StompAppleWatch

 I use Hashtags a lot and find them handy if I need to search for something.
 Being able to follow a Hashtag and pin it to a column in the Advanced Web Interface is a real plus.
 I also use Favorites and Bookmarks to keep track of toots I may want to refer back to.
 Favorites is also a great way to acknowledge someone else’s toot.
-I try to do a toot each week sharing new folks I stumble across.
+I try to do a #FollowFriday toot each week sharing new folks I stumble across.

 And yes I refer to what people put on Mastodon as a “toot.”
 I understand some despise the use of “toot.”
 Get over yourselves and welcome some whimsy into your life.
 (Told you I was opinionated.)